zng-ui/zng/TODO/_current.md

 * Create a `TEXT` service that provides the `ResolvedText` and `LayoutText` instead of `::get()`, the associated get is an older pattern that was removed from all other services, window Vars for example become `WINDOW.vars()`.

-# Inspect
+# Var

-* Cross cursor changed to widget cursor on hover.
+* Create strong typed Var::hook.

 # Accessibility